d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 Time enters through a relation between coordinate duration and realized duration, expressed by the scaling factor $\lambda$.
 This is sufficient for the homogeneous result and carries naturally into displaced cases.

 The task of this paper has been foundational.
-It defines the descriptive roles clearly enough that later papers can build on them with stable terminology for space, transport, local geometry, and realized duration.
-With that vocabulary in place, later work on displacement and gravitation can proceed more cleanly.
+It defines the descriptive roles clearly enough that later papers can build on them with stable terminology for space, transport, local geometry, realized duration, and displacement sourcing.
+With that vocabulary in place, later work on displacement and gravitation can proceed more cleanly: macroscopic calculations may continue to use mass-energy as the bulk source variable, while the deeper source-side claim remains assigned to intra-nuclear action and the nuclear dynamics of excitation structure.

 ## References